Write-Off Rate KPI

 The percentage of accounts that are written off as uncollectible.
 A lower write-off rate is generally better, as it indicates that the AR department is effectively managing the collection process and minimizing losses.

-Write-Off Rate Interpretation
+Measuring Write-Off Rate in Practice

 Common Pitfalls